magnum-af/magnum.af/README.md

 ### NVIDIA driver and CUDA:
 following linuxconfig.org [linuxconfig.org](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-18-04-bionic-beaver-linux)

-`$ ubuntu-drivers devices`

 `$ sudo ubuntu-drivers autoinstall`

-don't forget to add your user to the video group
+add your user to the video group

 `$ sudo usermod -a -G video $LOGNAME`

+Note:
+if the driver version provided by the repo is not sufficient, use a ppa instead:

+`$ sudo add-apt-repository ppa:graphics-drivers && sudo apt-get update`

+And select the proper driver version, e.g.:

+`$ sudo apt install nvidia-driver-418 nvidia-settings`

 install CUDA with